victorlee079/HashTest/README.md

-## This is a test on prime numbers used in generating hashcode in Java
+## Test on prime numbers used in generating hashcode in Java

 The programs used 58000 English words for testing the impact on collision rate of prime numbers